AbdullahButt2611/To_Do_List-App/README.md

 ## Description
 <p align = "justify">
 Once the user gets into this app.
 The user might not have any recently saved tasks.
 In order to enter the new task into the todo list.
 The user simply have to click on the input section and start typing.
 Once the user has typed everything, simply press the <strong>Enter Key</strong>.
 The data will be auomatically saved into the list of tasks and will be displayed on the page along with other tasks (if any exists).
 Along with the data, a number of functionalities will be provided to the user which we will talk about later.
 In the start, the status ofd the task is set to <strong>Pending</strong> which means this task needs to be done.
 Once the user has completed the task.
 In order to verify it, the user simply has to check the checkbox of the task.
 The <strong>Strike through</strong> line will indicate that this task has been completed by the user and in the backend, the status is changed from pending to <strong>Completed</strong>. <br>
+The users have also been provided with some additional functionalities of edit and delete.
+The option lies in the ellipsis.
+Click on the three dots then menu will appear.
+If the user want to <strong>Edit</strong> the content of the note, the the user simply have to choose the note that he/she wants to edit and then click on the Edit option.
+The content will appear in the textbox.
+The user can edit and then press the Enter key.
+The data will be updated.
+On the other hand, if the user want to <strong>Delete</strong> the particular note then the user can click on the Delete option, the note will be deleted from the list and the content will be updated.<br>

 </p>
 <br><br>